AbhishekSinghMaverick/Binary-Search-Tree/README.md

 # Binary-Search-Tree

-This project contains operations on Binary Search tree.
+This project contains various operations on Binary Search tree.

+It has many operations implemnted.